 Websites that sell masks with antiviral coatings often don’t provide much or any information on how the masks were tested for effectiveness or safety, according to the Associated Press.
 These masks haven’t been tested and studied by government-approved independent sources.
 Until then we can’t know if they are any safer or potentially harmful.
 This isn’t ideal as one of these masks can often cost much more than a pack of N95 masks.

 It can take years to test and design new mask technology that is proven to add more protection.
 Simply, masks that incorporate antiviral coatings may very well add protection to masks.
 We won’t know until that is proven by studies.

 Which Masks Work Best Against COVID-19?

-N95 masks offer formidable protection against COVID-19 as they have the ability to remove 95% or more airborne particles.
+The N95 offers formidable protection against COVID-19 as they have the ability to remove 95% or more airborne particles.
 The medical-grade N95 mask’s dramatic ability to fight droplets from COVID-19 makes it a powerful way to protect yourself.
-When in short supply, the N95 masks are best reserved for those who have the most need for it, such as individuals in high-risk categories for the virus and medical professionals.
+When in short supply, they are best reserved for those who have the most need for it, such as individuals in high-risk categories for the virus and medical professionals.
 The N95 mask is not meant to be worn too many times.
 It should be retired after two or three uses.

 What Doesn’t Work